 It is the intent of the compilers of this handbook that it contains policies, procedures, and guidelines adopted or approved by the Alabama Community College Board of Trustees.
 Users are cautioned that changes in policies, procedures, and guidelines may have occurred since the publication of this material.
-In the event of such a change, the current statements of Board policy will prevail.
+In the event of such a change, the current statements of the Alabama Community College Board of Trustees will prevail.